By default Devspace uses the active context from kube-config.

 Programming Language → javascript

-Deploy strategy → Helm
+Deploy strategy → Helm (vs kubectl or kustomize)

 It ask if want that Devspace actively listen for changes (do I plan to use devspace dev) or just deploy the image once (devspace deploy) ?